cambridge-stacker/cambridge/README.md

 Then, check the mod pack section at the bottom of this page.

-#### Flooding edge

-If you want the `flooding edge` version, either download [the source](../../archive/master.zip) or go to [releases page](../../releases) or get the [latest artifacts from Github Actions](../../actions).

-Note: It might have weird bugs that isn't addressed by [Tetro48](https://github.com/Tetro48/); it has a lot of changes. e.g.
-Mouse controls, cursor type, visual settings, separate audio settings, replay tree, replay speed, tool-assisted speedrun mode, input re-work, replay tunings (although that'd be helpful), file drag-n-drop, and many many more.

-Any bugs found here that does not also apply to vanilla version must only be reported on this fork.
-Do not make issues related to this fork on [the fork's origin](https://github.com/MillaBasset/cambridge).

 ### macOS, Linux

 If you haven't already, install `love` with your favourite package manager (Homebrew on macOS, your system's default on Linux). **Make sure you're using LÖVE 11.3, because it won't work with earlier or later versions!**